-Without a doubt, one of the most talked about cryptocurrency topics has been Bitcoin price.
+It doesn’t matter if it’s 2014 or 2019.
+Bitcoin is still only the one cryptocurrency that everyone in blockchain check as a weather vane to assess the health of the crypto market.
+Dropping from the highs of 2018 to the lows of 2019, the price of Bitcoin still dominates public discussion.
 Just look at any crypto news resource, the finance section of major news sites, or even Reddit, and you’ll see all assortment of news, discussion, and speculation about it.

-Well, what else can compare to Bitcoin in terms of its unprecedented technology and potential?
-Bitcoin, after all, was the very first cryptocurrency on the market and has unwaveringly remained the crypto that most people know, talk about, and invest in.
+Bitcoin still reigns supreme.
+Whatever happens to Bitcoin, affects almost 99% of the altcoins out there.
+Bitcoin, after all, was the very first cryptocurrency on the market.
+It has unwaveringly remained the crypto that most people know, talk about, and invest in.

 It’s only natural that people are fascinated by its price!
 If you’re one of those people, and you’re interested in learning about all of the ins and outs of BTC’s price such as its history, the factors that influence it, and how to keep track of it, you’re reading the right article.